 Cheapest electric cars in 2026

-These are the best and cheapest electric cars to buy in Europe, along with some models on the horizon.
+These are the best and cheapest electric cars to buy in Europe, already available or coming soon in 2026

-• Thanks to rapidly falling battery costs, increased competition and greater production, the cost of the cheapest electric cars continues to drop, with 2026 seeing some of the cheapest electric cars yet.
+• Thanks to rapidly falling battery costs, increased competition and greater production, the cost of the cheapest electric cars continues to drop, with a significant number of affordable electric cars on the market or coming soon in 2026.

-• These are the best cheap electric cars to buy in Europe, available right now or coming soon, in 2026.
+• These are the best cheap electric cars to buy in Europe, available now or coming very soon, in 2026.

-The best cheap EVs to buy in Europe
+The best cheap electric cars to buy in Europe

 BYD Dolphin Surf